 Social Security Departments

 For Colorado departments who contribute to Social Security, FPPA offers the Statewide Defined Benefit Plan: Supplemental Social Security Component (SWDB-SS).
-The benefit of joining this plan is simple: in retirement, vested members will receive a monthly pension benefit in addition to their monthly Social Security payment.
+Beginning in 2020, FPPA also allows these departments to affiliate into the Statewide Defined Benefit Plan (SWDB) or the Statewide Hybrid Plan: Defined Benefit and Money Purchase components (SWH - DB/MP).
+The benefit of joining one of these plans is simple: in retirement, vested members will receive a monthly pension benefit in addition to their monthly Social Security payment.
 This additional safety net provides added peace of mind for members in retirement.

 Generally speaking, the answer is no. Since members of this plan are paying into Social Security at the normal rate, they would retain their full Social Security benefit in retirement, as well as the additional monthly pension benefit provided by this plan.